SMelidoni/react-app-collection/README.md

 Each project originates from it's own repository and is integrated within this one.
 You can run each individual repository as a standalone application.
 Each of their retrospective location can be found in the list below within the `What is included` section.

 ## What is included in this collection?
-_Please select to see the repository for each project as a standalone application_
+_Please select to see the repository for each project as a standalone application:_

 - [React Calculator App](https://github.com/SMelidoni/react-calculator-app)